Skip to content

 Component 1: Suricata (The Detection Engine)

-• File Extraction: Can extract files traversing the network (e.g., over HTTP, SMB) for malware analysis.
+• File Extraction: Can automatically pull files out of network traffic for offline analysis.

 # suricata.yaml